RajendraMarkad/MERN/aws-deploy-web-app.md

 That's a simple overview!
 Each of these steps involves some setup and configuration, but AWS provides lots of guides and tools to help you through it.
 Once you get the hang of it, you'll be able to deploy and manage web applications in the cloud with ease.

-Let's go through the step-by-step process of deploying a web application to AWS using the AWS Management Console, which is the website where you manage AWS services.
+# step-by-step process of deploying a web application to AWS using the AWS Management Console, which is the website where you manage AWS services.

 ### 1. **Sign Up and Log In**
    - **Create an AWS Account**: If you don't have an AWS account, go to [aws.amazon.com](https://aws.amazon.com) and sign up.
 You'll need to provide some details, including a payment method, but AWS offers a free tier for many services.